molily/molily.de/_posts/2019-02-03-testing-angular.md

 }
 ```

 This function is self-contained.
-The Component fixture needs to be passed in explictly.
+The Component fixture needs to be passed in explicitly.
 Since `ComponentFixture<T>` requires a type parameter – the wrapped Component type –, `findEl` also has a type parameter called `T`.
 TypeScript will infer the Component type automatically when you pass a `ComponentFixture`.

 Second, we write a testing helper that clicks on an element with a given test id.
 This helper can build on `findEl`.